Dudley W. Morton: Buyo Maru incident

 O'Kane's account describes Morton explaining that he should prevent enemy troops from getting ashore to fight again - as each one of them could cost an American life.
-However, the Hague Convention of 1907 bans the killing of shipwreck survivors under any circumstances.
+However, the Hague Convention of 1907 bans the ill-treatment of shipwreck survivors.
 O'Kane further explained that the fire from Wahoo was intended to force the troops to abandon their boats and no troops were deliberately targeted.
 Vice Admiral Charles A. Lockwood, the Commander of the Submarine Force for the U.S. Pacific Fleet (COMSUBPAC) asserted that the survivors were army troops and turned machinegun and rifle fire on Wahoo while she maneuvered on the surface.
 He further stated that such resistance was common in submarine warfare.
 In 1975, historian Clay Blair claimed Morton opened fire first and the shipwrecked returned fire with handguns.

 Disappearance

 After three arduous war patrols, Morton was given the highly dangerous assignment of penetrating the Sea of Japan for the second time, in October 1943.
 Morton was reported missing in action that December, when his submarine was presumed lost.
 After the war, it was determined from Japanese records that, on October 11, in the time frame in which the Wahoo was expected to exit through La Pérouse Strait, an antisubmarine aircraft found a surfaced submarine and attacked, dropping three depth charges.

 Declared deceased on January 7, 1946, Morton's decorations included the Navy Cross with three gold stars in lieu of a second, third, and fourth awards, and the Army Distinguished Service Cross.

 O'Kane believed the Buyo Maru POW shootings prevented Morton from being awarded the Medal of Honor.
 The destroyer was named in his honor.